 Be Professional

 Once you graduate, it’s time to become business savvy and professional.
 The worst thing you can be labeled as is unreliable – so now is the time to organize your inbox and work on responding to emails/phone calls in a timely fashion!
 This industry moves quick, so if you aren’t responsive, chances are people will find someone else to fill the gig.
 Also, give every audition, rehearsal and performance an equal amount of energy.
-Show your peers and employers that you give your all to every opportunStocksy_txpde32eed7RzE000_Medium_2052621ity.
+Show your peers and employers that you give your all to every opportunity.

 Know What You Want